Efaq/KumakdaTranslationTest/Test.md

-This is a file format test.
+Hello!
+This is some text to test translation workflows.